nav343/Basal-Deleted/Readme.md

 # Basal

 #### A general purpose low level programming language written in Python.
-Basal is the easiest low level programming language.
-It has a really easy syntax which is very similar to Python, Rust etc.
+Basal is an easy mid level programming language compiling to C. It has an easy syntax, similar to Python, Rust etc.

 # Contributors

-- ### SnmLogic
+- ### SnmLogic (suggested the idea and now we're doing it)
-- ### Bunch-Of-Cells
+- ### Bunch-Of-Cells (The guy who decided the bad (obviously) name, I mean it sounds like Nasal!)
-- ### Mochii (DetectiveCatt)
+- ### Mochii (DetectiveCatt, random dude who is in love with cats, weirdo)

 # Syntax